Skip to content

 Book Features:

-• A collection of over 40 contributors explore speculative education across a range of research settings.
+• Over 40 contributors explore speculative education across a range of research settings.

 • Examples of digital learning that include videogames and online collaboration.